Hezbollah armed strength: Missiles

 Since missiles, unlike rockets, are guided, they represent a major increase in warfighting capacity.
 While unguided rockets are terror weapons aimed at large civilian areas to inflict fear, missiles can be targeted towards specific infrastructure or locations.
-Analysts say that in a war, Hezbollah would likely use their missiles to target Israeli military targets, critical infrastructure, and air ports.
+Analysts say that in a war, Hezbollah would likely use their missiles to target Israeli military targets, critical infrastructure, and airports.
 Hezbollah had no guided missiles during the 2006 war.
-Hezbollah has reportedly used ballistic missiles in combat in Yemen against Saudi Arabia, which has allowed them to improve and test the missiles' payload and guidance systems.
+Hezbollah has reportedly used ballistic missiles in combat in Yemen against Saudi Arabia, which has allowed them to improve and test missile payload and guidance systems.

-Since 2010 there have been rumors that Hezbollah has been supplied with large, powerful Soviet-made Scud missiles from Syria.
 Whether or not Hezbollah has acquired Scud missiles is a subject of dispute, as is the types of the Scuds supplied, the dates the missiles were purportedly delivered, and the quantity, and there is no consensus on whether missiles were delivered.
 The London Times reported in 2011 that Hezbollah received 10 Scud missiles from Syria in two batches.
-Hezbollah military expert Nicholas Blanford believes that Hezbollah has trained on using Syrian Scud missiles, but that it is not certainly known if they have been transferred to Lebanon.
-Scud missiles are very large and complex, with large transporter-erector rockets, have a large logistics train, and require complex training to fuel and launch.
 Hiding a Scud missile would be hard, and would probably require a large underground complex.
-Since Scud missiles are much large and more complicated than M600 missiles, their only real use would be as psychological weapons to threaten all of Israel or to attack Israel's nuclear facilities in Dimona.
-Still, some sources suggest Hezbollah has acquired a very small amount of Scud missiles.
-Syria publicly and privately denied supplying Scuds to Hezbollah.
+Since Scud missiles are much larger and more complicated than M600 missiles, their only real use would be as psychological weapons to threaten all of Israel or to attack Israel's nuclear facilities in Dimona.
+Still, some sources suggest Hezbollah has acquired a very small number of Scud missiles.
 Journalist Robert Fisk and UNIFIL say that Hezbollah has not received Scuds.